PhantomOfAres/ArchipelagoRimworld/worlds/rimworld/docs/setup_en.md

 ## Generating and Hosting a Seed
 * If you are unfamiliar with Archipelago, I recommend reading through the [Archipelago Setup Guide](https://archipelago.gg/tutorial/Archipelago/setup/en) to gain an understanding of how Archipelago works and to better understand the steps below.
-1. Download the `rimworld.apworld` and `Rimworld.yaml` files from the latest [Archipelago RimWorld](https://github.com/PhantomOfAres/ArchipelagoRimworld/releases) release.
+1. Download the `rimworld.apworld` and `yaml` files from the latest [Archipelago RimWorld](https://github.com/PhantomOfAres/ArchipelagoRimworld/releases) release.
+Note: There are multiple sample yaml files, depending on whether you own DLCs.
+Both can be edited as desired.
 2. Put the `rimworld.apworld` file in the `Archipelago/custom_worlds` directory.
 3. Edit `Rimworld.yaml`
     1. Take a look at all of the options in the yaml file, and adjust them as desired.
 Take special note of the `expansion_enabled` settings if you don't own or would like to exclude certain expansioins.